instantcommerce/next-api-decorators/website/docs/basic-comparison.md

 Assuming you have a handler (`pages/api/user.ts`) to get the details of a user, and to create a user in which you also validate the incoming data.

-You'd write your function like below, in the basic manner.
+In a naive way, you'd write your function like below:

 ```ts
 export default async (req: NextApiRequest, res: NextApiResponse) => {